-This project consists in the rehabilitation of the Clément Bridge, the roadways and the viaducts in the Île des Sœurs Sector in order to extend the service life of the infrastructure.
+This project consists in the rehabilitation of the Clément Bridge, the roadways and the viaducts in the Île des Sœurs Sector in order to extend the service life of the infrastructures.
 The environmental management strategy for this project consists mainly in disposing of the contaminated soils excavated for the rehabilitation work at authorized disposal sites according to current standards.
 The obligation represents management's best estimate of the costs required to dispose of these soils.

-(4) Lands under the Original Champlain Bridge
+(4) Lands on the Site of the Original Champlain Bridge

-The Corporation assessed the environmental condition of the lands located under the original Champlain Bridge based on the results of characterizations carried out on adjacent lands.
+The Corporation assessed the environmental condition of the lands located on the site of the original Champlain Bridge based on the results of characterizations carried out on adjacent lands.
 Said characterizations confirmed the presence of soils contaminated with metals, polycyclic aromatic hydrocarbons (PAHs) and petroleum hydrocarbons (PHCs) beyond acceptable criteria.
 The contamination results from backfill soils from unknown sources.
-The obligation represents management's best estimate of the expected costs of managing the soils that will be excavated under the bridge and is based on the information available at the date of the Interim Financial Statements.
-The management of the excavated soils under the bridge is planned as part of the deconstruction work, which started in the summer of 2020 and will extend over a period of approximately 43 months.
+The obligation represents management's best estimate of the expected costs of managing the soils excavated under the bridge and is based on the information available at the date of the Interim Financial Statements.
+The management of the excavated soils under the bridge was planned as part of the deconstruction work.